 The consequences of a conviction for a sexual offence such as possession of child pornography will almost certainly be notification on the Sex Offenders Register.
 What does this mean in practice for someone like Bob?

 It means he will lose his high profile, lucrative career.
 He will not be able to obtain a visa to take his girlfriend to Disneyland in the US or anywhere else abroad.
 If later on they have their own children, he will be subject to ongoing surveillance by social workers even after his name comes off the Sex Offenders Register.
 All this happened because of his ignorance about the law and possibly some youthful vanity at the interest of so many adoring, young wannabe WAGs determined to have a share of celebrity lifestyle.

 Making young people aware of these risks today is critical.
 It is not just ‘stranger danger’ and the fear of online grooming that caregivers need to be vigilant about, but the harm their children are causing to themselves unknowingly just chasing thrills on their smartphone, and doing what ‘everyone else’ seems to be doing.
 Internet pornography affects the brain quite differently from TV or porn magazines and DVDs.

 Possession or distribution of sexually arousing images of children is illegal.
-If you find yourself watching these and are concerned contact the charity Stop it Now!
+If you find yourself watching these and are concerned, contact the charity Stop it Now!
 Helpline or the Lucy Faithfull Foundation.
 Even if you do not intend to meet a child for the purpose of sexual contact, possession of images alone can lead to a visit from the police.
-Contact these charities too if you have already been contacted by the police.
+Contact these charities too if you have already been approached by the police.